bytebase/bytebase.com-old/content/docs/en/change-database/online-schema-migration-for-mysql.md

 ![The database detail page with "alter schema" button highlighted](/static/docs/gh-ost-step-1-1.webp)

-Choose “Online migration” and click “Next”.
+Choose "Online migration" and click "Next".

 ![The migration mode option popup with online migration selected](/static/docs/gh-ost-step-1-2.webp)

 The online migration mode has two tasks: The first task syncs your data to the ghost table.
 The second task replaces your original table with the ghost table.

-Select “Sync data” and enter your SQL statements in the editor.
-After that, click “Create”.
+Select "Sync data" and enter your SQL statements in the editor.
+After that, click "Create".

 ![The create issue page](/static/docs/gh-ost-step-1-3.webp)